-The ideal Email / SMS gateway would minimally have:
+The ideal email and SMS gateway would minimally have:

 - Ability to send and receive attachments

 - Fast!
-The user should not even be aware that SMS is getting translated to an email
+The user should not even be aware that SMS is getting translated into an email

 - Easy!
 Easy to configure, deploy, manage, and educate users on how to use

-Implementing your Email SMS gateway in 5 steps
+Implementing your email and SMS gateway in 5 steps

 Implementing an SMS-Email gateway sounds like a tall order.
 There are email clients, email servers, MTAs, phone numbers, messaging protocols, and enough acronyms to make alphabet soup jealous.